Taraji P. Henson Shares Crazy ’80s Throwback, Looks Like Different Person

 “Go girl!
 We all had that smoking outfit that we spent our check on.”

 Fans of Henson should make sure they’re following her on Instagram, and not just for her quality throwback snaps.
-She frequently posts adorable shots of her dog, K Ball, art that fans put together for her, stunning selfies, silly behind-the-scenes videos and much more.
+She frequently posts adorable shots of her dog, K Ball, art that fans put together for her, stunning selfies, silly behind-the-scenes videos, and much more.

 She’s not afraid to flaunt her attitude and beauty online, and her 14.5 million eager Instagram followers love every second of it.